General Secretary of the Chinese Communist Party

-The general secretary of the Central Committee of the Chinese Communist Party (中国共产党中央委员会总书记 (Zhōngguó Gòngchǎndǎng Zhōngyāng Wěiyuánhuì Zǒngshūjì)) is the leader of the Chinese Communist Party (CCP), the sole ruling party of the People's Republic of China (PRC).
-Since 1989, the CCP general secretary has been the paramount leader of the PRC.
+The general secretary of the Central Committee of the Chinese Communist Party is the leader of the Chinese Communist Party (CCP), the sole ruling party of the People's Republic of China (PRC).
+The general secretary leads the CCP Central Committee.
+Since 1989, the general secretary has been the country's paramount leader.
+The general secretary has also been the political chief position of China (above the president and premier) since 1982.

-The position of the general secretary of the Central Committee was established at the 4th Party National Congress in 1925, when Chen Duxiu, one of the founders of the CCP, was elected as the first General Secretary.
-After the 7th National Congress, the position was replaced by the Chairman of the Central Committee, which was held by Mao Zedong until his death in 1976.
-The post was re-established at the 12th National Congress in 1982 and replaced the Party Chairman as the highest leadership position of the CCP; Hu Yaobang was the first General Secretary.
-Since the 1990s, the holder of the post has been, except for transitional periods, the president of China, making the holder the state representative, and the chairman of the Central Military Commission (CMC), the supreme commander of the People's Liberation Army (PLA).
+Following the establishment of the CCP at the 1st Party National Congress in 1921, Chen Duxiu served as the secretary of the Central Bureau.
+In 1922, he became the chairman of the Central Executive Committee.
+The position of general secretary of the Central Committee was established at the 4th Party National Congress in 1925, when Chen was elected as the first general secretary.
+After the 7th Party National Congress in 1945, the position was replaced by the chairman of the Central Committee, which was held by Mao Zedong until his death in 1976.
+The post was re-established at the 12th Party National Congress in 1982 and replaced the CCP chairman as the highest leadership position of the CCP; Hu Yaobang was the first general secretary.
+Although the general secretary was the highest office in the CCP, it only became the most powerful post after Deng Xiaoping's retirement in 1989.
+Since Jiang Zemin's leadership in the 1990s, the holder of the post has been, except for transitional periods, the president of China, making the holder the state representative, and the chairman of the Central Military Commission (CMC), the supreme commander of the People's Liberation Army (PLA).
 (Note: Xi Jinping was named general secretary of the CCP and took over the chairmanship of the Central Military Commission from Hu Jintao in November 2012.)